brunopk/sc-master/README.md

 1. Create a virtual environment (venv) if it's not created yet.
 2. Activate the venv: `source <path of the venv>/bin/activate`.
-3. Install dependencies: `pip install -r requirements.txt`
+3. Install dependencies: `pip install -r requirements.txt`.
+4. Create migrations on `app/migrations` : python manage.py makemigrations`.
-4. Create database: `python manage.py migrate`
+5. Create database and apply migrations: `python manage.py migrate`.
-5. Create a superuser for Django Rest Framework.
+6. Create a superuser for Django Rest Framework.
+7. Configure the API (see section *Configuration*).
-6. Init the server: `python manage.py runserver`
+8. Init the server: `python manage.py runserver`
-7. Register consumer applications for OAuth2.
+9. Register consumer applications for OAuth2 (if wasn't done before).

-> The output of `python manage.py runserver` will show URL and port, by default it run on http://localhost:8000.
-> Open it on any browser to see API documentation.
+The output of `python manage.py runserver` will show URL and port, default is http://localhost:8000 (open it on any browser to see API documentation).`Steps 4 y 5 are only required the first time running the server or when adding new models (see also *Creating new models*).

+### Configuration

+Most properties are defined as constants on `project/settings.py` .

+Connection to [sc-driver](https://github.com/brunopk/sc-driver) is disabled by default.
+To enable it and avoid establishing multiple connections:

+1. Set `SC_CONNECTION_DISABLED = True` on `project/settings.py`
+2. Run django with `--noreload` argument: `python manage.py runserver --noreload`.

+To run in development mode with hot-reloading (without using [sc-driver](https://github.com/brunopk/sc-driver)) :

+1. Set `SC_CONNECTION_DISABLED = False` on `project/settings.py`
+2. Run django **without** arguments.

 ### Creating a virtual environment (venv)